luturol/luturol.github.io/_posts/2021-04-29-how-to-configure-application-insights-in-net5.md

 Application insights is a wonderful tool to help you track log, see performance issues and application map.
 It's more like CloudWatch on AWS.

-First you need to download two packages from nuget to start.
+First, you need to download two packages from nuget to start.

 1. [Microsoft.ApplicationInsights.AspNetCore](https://www.nuget.org/packages/Microsoft.ApplicationInsights.AspNetCore)